Lawrence-The-Cinarian/Unit-Converter/README.md

 Then test and see it work

 Note: The Password is Lawxey8
-if you wanna change it you can fork this repository and so it 😊.
+if you wanna change it you can fork this repository and do it 😊.

 # I'll keep updating it as my knowledge on C, Assembly and VHDL grows